 The workflow automation landscape has exploded over the past few years.
 For solopreneurs and micro-teams, picking the right tool matters more than people realize.
-The wrong choice doesn't just waste time; it burns money and creates more problems than it solves.
+The wrong choice not only wastes time, but also burns money and could create more problems than it solves.
+IBM's overview of iPaaS, summarizing recent Gartner analysis, notes the market has been growing quickly (for example, more than 20% year over year in 2024), making this an increasingly crowded and confusing category to navigate.

-In this guide, we'll compare three workflow automation tools: Zapier (the established giant), Make (formerly Integromat, the visual powerhouse), and Rills (the AI-first newcomer focused on human-in-the-loop automation).
+In this guide, we'll compare three workflow automation tools: Zapier (the established giant), Make (the visual powerhouse), and Rills (the AI-first newcomer focused on human-in-the-loop automation).
 By the end, you'll know which tool matches your team's needs.

 Quick Comparison